mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

          valid_lft forever preferred_lft forever
    ```

-   As you can see we still don't have our cluster's ip configured (192.168.4.20) on any of the network interfaces.
+   As you can see, we still don't have our cluster's IP (`192.168.4.20`) configured on any of the network interfaces.

-2. Let's check configuration Pacemaker, using `crm status`
+2. Let's check Pacemaker configuration, using `crm status`

    ```console
    debian@hapx-node01:~$ sudo crm status